 The sight in front of us is straight out of a fairy tale.
 Snow covered mountains illuminated brightly by a full moon, tall pine trees in a perfect line, branches laden heavily with fresh snow, a clear sky filled with stars.
 It was an eerily quite night with just the four of us outside.
 This was the real Gulmarg, untouched by chaos of commercialization, tourism, pollution and so on, and we couldn’t have been more excited.

-An hour later, I am still reluctant to return to the comfort of warmer four walls.
+An hour later, I was still reluctant to return to the comfort of warmer four walls.
 In the distance, famous Shiva temple stands illuminated in orange glow.
 It is too hard to resist the urge to go.
-Just then, as though answering my prayers, one of them finds a sledge lying unlocked.
+Just then, as though answering my prayers, one of them found a sledge lying unlocked.
 Like kids, we jump on excitedly and ride.
 As we reach the bottom, we find ourselves lying haphazardly on the snow laughing hysterically.
 Of course, when it’s so much fun, you don’t just ride once.

 Slowly climbing up the ice laden steps, we reach the temple on the top.
 The panaroma is stunning.
 All we could do is stand still and admire the view and that is how we celebrated Christmas!

 It was 2.30 am and I could have stayed outside all night, but somehow those around be more sensible than me for the first time ever insisted on returning to heater rather than die outside in cold.
 But it was so enchanting that I found myself waiting for sunrise.
 And so at 6.30, dragging a friend along, I am out of the door wrapped once again in 6 layers of clothes.
 A generous tea stall owner made tea for us spotting we were the only ones outside, even though we didn’t have money to pay immediately.